nate-d-olson/multicopy_cluster_analysis/16S-CMSC701-Class-Project.md

     * completed after about 3 hours
     * moved files to `infernal_raxml_tree`
 + Next step - generate distance matrix from tree using `cophenetic.phylo` in the R ape package

+## 12/2/2015
+* Organize code
+* Generate new figures
+* Better characterize problem
+* Looking at diversity levels
+* Defining clustering threshold and taxonomic relationship

+Issues
+- Outliers: Potentially use score in infernal_aligned/score.txt to validate and remove
+-